SethLeBaron/OmniFood-WebsiteConcept/README.md

-This just a website concept to practice my html css and java. made using a tutorial
+This just a website concept to practice my html css and java. made using a tutorial. vanilla